drozd324/GPU_Delaunay_Triangulation/thesis.typ

 #pagebreak()
 == Parallel

-	The parallelization of the DT is conceptually not very different than its serial counterpart.
-We will be considering only parallelization with a GPU here which lends itself to algorithms which are created with a GPUs architecture in mind.
+	The parallelisation of the DT is conceptually not very different than its serial counterpart.
+We will be considering only parallelisation with a GPU here which lends itself to algorithms which are created with a GPUs architecture in mind.
 This means that accessing data will be largely done by accessing global arrays which all threads of execution have access to.
-Methods akin to divide and conquer @DivAndConq would be useful if we consider multi CPU or multi GPU systems but that is not in the scope of this project but would be particularly interesting to see a multi GPU systems implementation for this algorithm made publicly available.
+Methods akin to divide and conquer @DivAndConq would be useful if we consider multi CPU or multi GPU systems.
+However that is not in the scope of this project but would be particularly interesting to see a multi GPU systems implementation for this algorithm made publicly available.
 An overview of the parallelized algorithm is in @ppi_alg mostly adapted from @gDel3D which is to my understanding as of this moment the fastest GPU DT algorithm.